C4IROcean/odp-sdk-python/README.md

 ```bash
 pip3 install odp_sdk
 ```
-*Note: Utility functions available in CastFunctions.py  and DataStatsFunctions.py are not included in the pip install package and has to be downloaded separately*

 ## Usage

 *Note: Accessing the Ocean Data Platform requires a personal api-key.
 Contact ODP to require one.*